Children and Young People’s

 In addition to the meetings and events referenced within specific work programmes we have;

-- Yorkshire and the Humber Clinical Network Children and Young People’s Mental Health Commissioner/Integrated Care System (ICS) Improvement Forum (Bi-Monthly)
+- Yorkshire and the Humber Clinical Network Children and Young People’s Mental Health Integrated Care Board (ICB) Programme/Place Based Leads Improvement Forum (Quarterly).

 Professionals – dates and further details can be found on our Future NHS page.